 There is no registered capital requirement to set up a Representative Office.

 Representative Offices are non-earning entities and are not liable for filing tax returns with the Inland Revenue Department.
 However, Representative Offices must file for a Business Registration Certificate with the Inland Revenue Department.

 A Representative Office will usually appoint a staff member from its foreign parent company who will relocate to Hong Kong and manage the office.
-The RO may also engage local employees as support staff.
+It may also engage local employees as support staff.

 There are no registration requirements with the Companies Registry for Representative Offices in Hong Kong.
 However, it must apply for a Business Registration Certificate with the Inland Revenue Department within one month from its date of commencement.
 The following documents are required during registration: